McLargo/mkdown-docs/docs/utils/testing.md

 These tests are slow and hard to create and maintain, but are important to ensure that the application is working as expected.

-### Smoke test

-Smoke tests are a subset of end-to-end tests.
+- **Smoke test**: are a subset of end-to-end tests.
 They are used to ensure that the the most important features of the application are working as expected, preventing the application to be usable.
 Smoked tests have a limited scope, completed in a short time.

-### Regression test

-Confirms that previously developed and tested features in an application still works correctly after any changes are introduced.
+- **Regression test**: confirms that previously developed and tested features in an application still works correctly after any changes are introduced.
   Regression tests have wider scope and covers all areas in the application, taking longer to complete.

 ## Performance test

 Performance tests are testing methods to measure how the system behaves and performs under a particular load.

-### Load test

-Load testing is the process of checking the behavior of the system under an anticipated load.
+- **Load test**: load testing is the process of checking the behavior of the system under an anticipated load.

-### Stress test

-The goal of stress testing is to identify the saturation point and the first bottleneck of the application under test.
+- **Stress test**: the goal of stress testing is to identify the saturation point and the first bottleneck of the application under test.
 Once is identified, it is possible to patch that part of the system to avoid the bottleneck.

-### Spike Tests

-Test the system's reaction to sudden and extreme changes in load.
+- **Spike Tests**: test the system's reaction to sudden and extreme changes in load.

+## Tools

+Aside from unit and integration tests that can be implemented in the repository in any language, there are other tools that can be used to test your
+application:

+- [Postman](https://www.postman.com/): allows to create collection of requests (REST, graphql, gRPC...) that can be run manually or automated.
+You can also set authorization, environment variables, pre-request scripts and complex flows.
+- [Bruno](https://getbruno.io/): similar to Postman, but simpler and open source.
+Collection are files that can be stored in the repository.
+- [JMeter](https://jmeter.apache.org/): open source tool to perform load testing and measure performance.
+It can simulate a heavy load on a server, group of servers, network or object to test its strength or to analyze overall performance under different load types.
+- [Locust](https://locust.io/): open source load testing tool that allows writing test scenarios in Python.
+It is easy to use and can be integrated with CI/CD pipelines.
+- [Newman](https://www.npmjs.com/package/newman): command line tool to run Postman collections.
+It can be integrated with CI/CD pipelines.
+- [Selenium](https://www.selenium.dev/): open source tool to automate browsers.
+  It can be used to create end-to-end tests for web applications.

 ## References